Global Navigation Series of nine slide-down panels under the masthead.

 Blog: A site built from weekly or monthly posts, with a reader-comment area at the end of each article.

-A Blog is like a Town Hall meeting which begins with a speech on a specific topic, then the floor is opened for discussion and debate by the audience.
+A Blog mirrors a Town Hall meeting which begins with a speech on a specific topic, then the floor is opened for discussion and debate by the audience.

 Forum: A site built entirely from reader input.
 The structure is an inverted-tree with broad divisions at the top, overseeing finer and finer sub-divisions called threads.
 The webmaster starts off with a few administrative threads; readers create the rest.
 Topics are as random and individual as the people who arrive at the forum to contribute.
 Eventually you learn that 95% of the threads pose questions, not solutions.

-A Forum is like a public park with a platform (or soapbox) in the center, where any member of the public may stand in turn and speak his or her mind.
+A Forum resembles a public park with a platform (or soapbox) in the center, where any citizen may stand in turn and speak his or her mind.

 Academic Site: A site with educational articles, polished, serious, and with depth.
 The stringent requirement for proof precludes random input from public visitors.